 Please know that we would never use medication from an online pet pharmacy for our own pets, regardless of the situation.

 My pet has diarrhea.
 What should I do?

-Do not withhold water from a pet that has diarrhea unless they are vomiting also.
+Do not withhold water from a pet that has diarrhea unless they are also vomiting.
 If diarrhea persists for longer than 24hrs, we recommend you call us to schedule an exam.
-If you know your pet ate something outside their regular diet (i.e. people food, bones, a dead animal, plants, foreign objects) please contact us to help determine if it might be potentially toxic.
-Most cases can be addressed with a physical exam and a fecal (in a few cases labwork may be recommended).
+If you know your pet ate something outside their regular diet (i.e. people food, bones, a dead animal, plants, foreign objects) please contact us to help determine if it might be potentially toxic or dangerous.
+Most cases can be addressed with a physical exam and a stool exami nation (in a few cases lab work may be recommended).

 My pet is vomiting (with or without diarrhea).
 What should I do?

 If a pet vomits one time with no evidence of eating something outside their regular diet, there may not be a need for any action to be taken.
 If, however, you know your pet has eaten something unusual or potentially toxic (i.e. people food, bones, a dead animal, plants, foreign objects, toxic chemicals), contact our office for them to be seen.